-A selection of biographies by and about well-known stand-up comedians--some are political/social satirists and others are humorists.
+A selection of books by and about well-known stand-up comedians--some are political/social satirists and others are humorists.

 Call Number: 817 C282-1